rebcabin/tangledown/README.md

 If your objective is to _engage_ the audience, to motivate them to unravel the mystery and learn the twists and turns along the way, which is the better method?
 If your objective is to have them spend several hours trying to guess where this is all going, which is the better method?

-Now, you're writing about some complex software.
-METHOD 1: You present all the functions and interfaces, cross dependencies, asynchronous versus synchronous, global and local state variables, possibilities for side effects.
-Finally, you present unit tests and a main program.
+Now, you're writing about some software.
+METHOD 1: Present all the functions and interfaces, cross dependencies, asynchronous versus synchronous, global and local state variables, possibilities for side effects.
+Finally, present unit tests and a main program.

-METHOD 2: You present the unit tests and main program first, its rationale and concept of operation, the solution it delivers, its modes and methods.
-Finally, you present all the functions, interfaces, and procedures, all the bits and bobs that could effect the solution.
+METHOD 2: Present the unit tests and main program.
+Explain the program's rationale and concept of operation, the solution it delivers, its modes and methods.
+Finally, present all the functions, interfaces, and procedures, all the bits and bobs that could effect the solution.

 If your objective is to _engage_ your audience, to have them understand the software deeply, as if they had written it themselves, which is the better method?
 If your objective is to have them spend several hours in fits and starts trying to guess what you mean, which is the better method?